Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Activity - Grammar and Speaking: Asking and Answering Questions, Forming Sentences - Pair Work - Intermediate (B1) - 20 minutes

 In this engaging present perfect continuous speaking activity, students use picture cards to ask and answer questions in the present perfect continuous tense.
-Students take it in turns to pick up a picture card, show it to their partner and ask what the person or people in the picture have been doing, e.g. 'What has he been doing?'
+In pairs, students take turns picking up a picture card, showing it to their partner and asking what the person or people in the picture have been doing, e.g. 'What has he been doing?'
 Their partner then answers the question by making a sentence in the present perfect continuous, e.g. 'He has been reading a book.'
-Students continue taking it in turns to ask and answer questions in the present perfect continuous until all the picture cards have been used.
+This continues until all the picture cards have been used.
+When the students have finished, check the answers by having the students write the sentences on the board.

 What have they been doing?
 Preview